How to Handle Customer Complaints

 Unhappy customers come in many forms.
 Here are 5 of the most common types of customer complaints you’ll need to know how to handle.

-1. Product is out of stock
+1. The product is out of stock

 Businesses are happy when products are out of stock because it means they have had lots of sales.
 This scenario isn’t so good for your customers though, as they also want to lay hands on these desirable items and they won’t be at all pleased if the product is unavailable.